Linda Hendrickson

 Learn about this list and sign up at Janis Saunders' web site, www.weavershand.com.
 This site is a wonderful resource for information about both tablet weaving, ply-split braiding, kumihimo, and other textile arts, and has links to many other sites.

-You can order my self-published books and a few other titles from my Books and DVD page.
+You can order my self-published books from my Tablet Weaving Books page.
 In the section below, I have provided links to other authors, so you can e-mail them for information about where to purchase their books.
 Additional articles can be found at the Digital Archive of Documents Related to Tablet Weaving.

 by Peter Collingwood: